markadev/AppleII-RevEng/Adaptive-Peripherals-G32-Adaptive-Firmware-Card/index.md

 and eventually place a value on the data bus and resume the IIgs's CPU.

-The PCB doesn't label any of the components so I've [taken the liberty of assigning identifiers](front_annotated.jpg) so that the PCB can be cross-references with the schematic.
+The PCB doesn't label any of the components so I've [taken the liberty of assigning identifiers](front_annotated.jpg) so that the PCB can be cross-referenced with the schematic.

 [Schematic](Schematic.pdf) | [KiCad Project & all artifacts]({{ site.github.repository_url }}/tree/main{{ page.dir }}) | [Manual](https://archive.org/embed/AdaptiveFirmwareCardManualAppleIIGS)